Sandhu93/NL2SQL/README.md

 ### Running the Application

-The main entry point is `main.py`, which provides a complete NL2SQL pipeline demonstration:
+The main entry point is `main.py`, which provides a complete NL2SQL pipeline demonstration with answer rephrasing:

 ```bash
 # Activate virtual environment